BotoX/ServerStatus/README.md

 ## Client
 There are two client implementations at the moment:
 * Python2 **[preferred]**
+* Python2-psutil
 * Bash

-They are both fully supported and are as easy to set up.
+All three scripts are fully supported and as easy to set up.
 More implementations will follow, feel free to create one and make a pull request.

+While the Python2 and Bash clients only support GNU/Linux, Python2-psutil supports a wide range of operating systems, such as BSD or Windows, see [Python2-psutil](#python2-psutil-client)

 ## Automatic installation
 The bash script client-setup.sh in other/ is an easy way to set up a new client.